Chart Color Schemes

 Recent residential development output has been above average within Newtown when compared nationally

 Newtown has received approximately 28 dwelling approvals annually over the past five financial years, totalling 141 homes.
-In the current financial year FY-26217 approvals have been recorded.
-On average, around 5 people moved to the area each year for every dwelling built between FY-21 and FY-25.
+As of FY-26219 approvals have been recorded.
+Each year, an average of five people moved to Newtown for each new dwelling built between FY-21 and FY-25.
 This high demand coupled with limited supply typically leads to price growth and increased buyer competition.

 Frequently Asked Questions - Development